gordo1/MD_workflow/README_main.txt

 Note:  Actually most bad files are moved to /Errors with a suffix ".bad" You can remove them there with a "rm *.bad" command.
 Use with caution!

-Once you have setset your directories, you can then simply restart the jobs using:
+Once you have set your directories, you can then simply restart the jobs using:

  ./custom_start_all_production_jobs.sh